lnx1288/COA-all-in-one/contents/identity-management/Identity-management.md

 projects, or both.
 * __Role__: Specific set of operations associated with a user.
 A role includes a set of rights and privileges.

+__IMPORTANT NOTE__:

+  The Keystone operational scope is limited to the Openstack services, users, projects, etc. This means that, for example, if you create a new user that needs permissions to launch VMs in a given Openstack project, Keystone will be in charge of the authentication steps for this user.
+However,if you deploy a certain application within Openstack, let's say, a VM with an email server running on it, Keystone __will not have anything to do__ with the authentication of the users using the email server itself.